The key objective of the charity is Education

 We delivered this popular project to 138 young people from Kent.

-- The project included visits to the Imperial War Museum in Lambeth, London, the Women’s Land Army Museum in Dover and our facilities in Kent, where they were taken through the workshops and collection ending with the opportunity to watch and ride in historic military vehicles.
+- The project also included visits to the Imperial War Museum in Lambeth, London and the Women’s Land Army Museum in Dover and our facilities in Kent, where they were taken through the workshops and collection ending with the opportunity to watch and ride in historic military vehicles.

 Please contact us should you require a DVD providing an in-depth insight into this successful project.